AG Cameron files lawsuit against Kentucky Parole Board

 That’s what the families of the victims were told as well.
 But then the Kentucky Parole Board issued a new directive saying “serve outs” could not be given during a first hearing.
 They applied the new rule retroactively to 45 inmates, including Coffey.

-Just as Daulton stated in his complaint that the rule change violated state law, so too does Cameron.
+Just as Dalton stated in his complaint that the rule change violated state law, so too does Cameron.

 “The crime victims and their families affected by this directive have already gone through the excruciating process of one Parole Board hearing, and they were given assurance by the Board that those responsible for carrying out heinous and violent crimes would spend the rest of their lives in prison without the possibility of parole,” said Attorney General Cameron.
 “This new directive is a startling reversal by the Board that not only disregards the rights of crime victims, but it fails to follow the law.
 If the directive is allowed to stand, Kentucky families will be forced to relive these terrible crimes, and a dangerous precedent will be established for how the Parole Board can issue directives and treat crime victims.”